 TwentyFour Select Monthly Income is at the higher end of the risk spectrum as it has the vast majority of its assets in sub-investment grade stock.
-It currently yields 6.6 per cent and distributes income monthly.
+It currently yields 7.2% and distributes income monthly.

-A relatively new investment trust, having been set up in 2014, it is run by a six-strong team at TwentyFour Asset Management, which specialises in fixed income investing.
-The trust is diversified across a range of fixed income products including asset-backed securities, bank capital, corporate loans, high yield bonds and leveraged loans.
+A relatively new investment trust, launched in 2014, it is run by a six-strong team at TwentyFour Asset Management, which specialises in fixed income investing.
+The trust is diversified across asset-backed securities, high-yield bonds, bank capital, corporate loans, high-yield bonds and leveraged loans.

-The trust is specifically designed to take advantage of the premium returns available from less liquid fixed income investments.
+It is specifically designed to take advantage of the premium returns available from less-traded fixed income investments.
 Such securities do not offer enough liquidity for open-ended investment funds, but are well suited to a closed-ended vehicle.
 However, in order to provide investors in this trust with liquidity, the managers offer a quarterly share buyback facility.

-Its interest rate duration is actively managed, currently averaging three years, and its foreign currency exposure is hedged to sterling.
+Its interest rate duration is actively managed, currently averaging 2.9 years, and foreign currency exposure is hedged to sterling.

-The trust has proved popular with investors and its shares traded at a premium of up to 5.5 per cent during 2017.
-At the end of the year they were on a more modest 3.6 per cent premium.
+The trust is popular with investors and its shares traded at a premium to net assets of up to 5.8% during 2018.

 David joined TwentyFour in September 2018.
 Based in the New York office, he serves as the Head of US Credit as well as one of the portfolio managers of the Multi-Sector Bond team.
 He is a credit specialist with 30 years’ experience in fixed income markets gained across a variety of senior roles in asset management and investment banking in London, Frankfurt and New York.
 He has held leadership positions in high yield, credit derivatives, structured products and global credit trading at Credit Agricole, BNP Paribas, Greenwich Capital and UBS.
 Once a member of the infamous New York Cosmos soccer team, David went on to earn degrees in business at the University of British Columbia, Vancouver and law from the University of Reading in the UK.